Ae-rys/duck2spark/README.rst

  What I did :
 ======================================

-I just added to chr() to cast the text from the ducky script to char.
+I just added two chr() to the ord()s to cast the text from the ducky script to char.
 I'm not sure that was a good idea and may bring new problems, but it allowed my code to work, so...
 Probably Good ?

 ======================================